UnitConversion/unitConversion/documents/general/latmodref.rst

         status:     [optional]    lattice status

-    if status is not specified, it gets all lattices having status no matter whatever its status is.
+    If status is not specified, it gets all lattices having a status no matter what the status is.

     **Result data structure**: ::